What does that EnerGuide for Houses Rating Mean?

 Shawna HendersonSeptember 21, 2021

 Natural Resources Canada (NRCan) delivers the EnerGuide Rating System (ERS).
-Nearly all energy conservation and energy efficiency programs and incentives in Canada use the ERS to benchmark existing energy use and potential savings.
-If you had your house evaluated, you can check for the ERS label, likely on or around the electrical panel.
+Nearly all energy conservation and energy efficiency programs and incentives that the government of Canada and many provincial rebate programs use the ERS to benchmark existing energy use and potential savings that can come from improving your home's energy efficiency.

 Under the old system a rating of 100 represents a house that is airtight, well insulated, sufficiently ventilated and requires no purchased energy, while an old leaky house with no insulation would come in somewhere under 50.